KazarkinBarys/Data_Engineering_Zoomcamp_Project/README.md

 Data are shown as is from the electronic crash reporting system, excluding any personally identifiable information.

-## Problem description and purposes in Cloud version
+## Problem description and purposes

 The project is related Motor Vehicle Collisions in New York and is based on data from 3 datasets.